Why a Pre-Mediation Report Changes the First Mediation Session

 What the Mediator Gains Before the Session

-- Timeline: A reconstructed sequence of key events.
+• Timeline: A claims-based sequence of key events.

-- Emotional signals: Where frustration, fear, or rigidity may appear.
+• Emotional context: Where frustration, fear, or rigidity may appear in participant accounts.

 Why the Report Is Not Shared with the Parties